 Many rave about the variety of ecosystems on the Inca Trail.
 The Salkantay Trek offers even more.

-Starting on the relatively dry side of the mountains, you visit the glacial lakes of Humantay, camp beneath the gleaming snows of Salkantay, before climbing over glacial moraine to the high pass at 4600m/ 15000ft.
+Starting on the relatively dry side of the mountains, you visit the glacial lakes of Humantay, camp beneath the gleaming snows of Salkantay, before climbing over glacial moraine to the high pass at 4600m/ 15000ft (higher than any point in the Inca Trail).
 Then you descend through beautiful high mountain scenery to reach warmer, greener climes and the hot, humid “Ceja de selva”, or high jungle.
 Here you walk through plantations of coffee, granadilla, bananas, and avocados eventually reaching the lowest point of the trek at Hidroelectrica, 1870m/6135ft

 - Far fewer people than the Inca Trail

 - More back-up available than the Inca Trail

 We use horses to carry gear and always take at least one emergency horse.
 So if you are struggling to get over the pass you could jump on the horse and get up and over very quickly.

-Should the need arise, we can also get a vehicle in to evacuate along almost all the route, bar D2, but with the help of the horse, we could soon get you to an accessible place.
+Should the need arise, we can also get a vehicle in to evacuate along almost all of the route (bar D2), and with the help of the horse, we can get you to an accessible place quickly.

 Underfoot the going is a lot easier than the Inca Trail because there are no steps, it is also less steep.
 So people should be better able to cope in the first place.